pixie-io/docs.px.dev/content/en/installing-pixie/02-quick-start.md

 ## Prerequisites

-Pixie can be installed in many different Kubernetes environments.
+1. Pixie can be installed in many different Kubernetes environments.
 Please refer to Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.

+2. Your cluster will need to support Pixie creating and using [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## 1. Deploy Pixie Cloud